Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 Here are additional tips to prevent injuries:

-To treat and eliminate pain, it’s essential to maintain pliable forearm muscles through self-myofascial release (SMR) exercises.
+To resolve and prevent pain, it’s essential to maintain pliable forearm muscles through self-myofascial release (SMR) exercises.

 SMR uses tools like massage balls or specific myofascial release tools to target restricted areas in the forearms.
-When done consistently, SMR is one of the quickest ways to treat and eliminate tendon injuries in these areas.
+When done consistently, SMR is the most effective and reliable way to resolve tendon injuries.

 This section explains specific factors that affect the forearm and wrist during popular exercises and provides alternatives to avoid pain.